itochuhuangjiahui-bit/portfolio/README.md

 Leverage HR data to optimise workforce planning, recruitment efficiency, and HR processes.

 **Process:**
-- Extracted and cleaned HR datasets from multiple HRIS systems (Elmo, PageUp, LiveHire)
+- Extracted and cleaned HR datasets from multiple HRIS systems (Elmo, LiveHire)
-- Applied **Python and Excel** for automated reporting, KPI tracking, and anomaly detection
+- Applied **R and Excel** for automated reporting, KPI tracking, and anomaly detection
-- Visualised workforce trends and recruitment metrics using **Power BI**
+- Visualised workforce trends and recruitment metrics using **Tableau**
 - Developed automation workflows to reduce manual HR tasks by 50%

 **Key Findings:**